diazid/Coursera_Data_Science_Specialization/README.md

-# Coursera_Data_Science_Specialization
-Coursera Data Science Specialization.
+# Coursera Data Science Specialization

+All course projects from my specialization.

+Just use it all for consultation, try first doing it by yourself.